-- Fetch the current document in User Interface and set it as the input of the next operation. - Set a context variable named "aoname" to the value of the input document title.
-The input document is returned as the input for the next operation. - Get the children of the input document.
-The list of children documents is returned as the input of the next operation. - For each document in the list get the attached blob (the blob property to use is specified using the xpath parameter) and return the list of blobs as the input of the next operation. - Create a zip from the input list of blobs.
+- Fetching the current document in user interface and setting it as the input of the next operation. - Setting a context variable named "aoname" to the value of the input document title.
+The input document is returned as the input for the next operation. - · Getting the children of the input document.
+The list of children documents is returned as the input of the next operation. - For each document in the list getting the attached blob (the blob property to use is specified using the xpath parameter) and return the list of blobs as the input of the next operation. - Creating a zip from the input list of blobs.
 The filename parameter is setting the file name to be used for the zip.
-The value of the file name is retrieved from the "aoname" context variable that was set before i the chain.
-Return the zip blob as the input of the next operation. - Show the download file to download the input zip from the browser. (this is a UI operation)
+The value of the file name is retrieved from the "aoname" context variable that was set before in the chain.
+Returning the zip blob as the input of the next - Showing the download file to download the input zip from the browser (this is a UI operation).

-Briefly this chain is getting the current document in the User Interface, extract all blobs from its direct children, zip these blobs and offer to download the resulted zip file in the Web Browser.
+To summarize, this chain gets the current document in the user interface, extracts all blobs from its direct children, zips these blobs and offers to download the resulted zip file in the web browser.

 You can see that the chain is specifying in order each operation that should be executed along with the parameter values to be used at runtime.
-The parameter are either hard coded strings either EL expressions that allow dynamic computation of actual values.
+The parameters are either hard coded strings or EL expressions that allow dynamic computation of actual values.

 An atomic operation in a chain is uniquely identified by its ID.
-Each parameter should specify the name of the operation parameter to set (see @P aram annotation in Contributing an Operation) and the type of the value to inject.
+Each parameter should specify the name of the operation parameter to set (see @Pa ram annotation in Contributing an Operation) and the type of the value to inject.
 The type is a hint to the chain compiler to correctly transform the string into an injectable Java object.

 You can find the complete list of the supported types in Contributing an Operation.
-REST API